santhoshvaddi/ios-docs-samples/natural-language/swift/README.md

 This app demonstrates how to make gRPC connections to the [Cloud natural Language API](https://cloud.google.com/natural-language/)

-The app demonstrates how to detect intents:
+The app demonstrates how to Analyze below for the user entered text:
-- With Entity
+- Entity
-- With Sentiment Analysis
+- Sentiment Analysis
-- With Syntax
+- Syntax
-- With Category
+- Category

 To call the APIs from iOS, you need to provide authorization tokens with each request for authentication.
-To get this token, this sample uses a Firebase Function (in Node.js) to generate these tokens on the behalf of a service account.
+To get this token, this sample uses AuthLibrary to generate these tokens on behalf of service account.

 ## Prerequisites